pingidentity/terraform-provider-pingone/docs/resources/identity_provider_core_attribute.md

 ---
-page_title: "pingone_identity_provider_attribute Resource - terraform-provider-pingone"
+page_title: "pingone_identity_provider_core_attribute Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage an attribute mapping for identity providers configured in PingOne.
+  Resource to create and manage a core attribute mapping for identity providers configured in PingOne.
 ---

-# pingone_identity_provider_attribute (Resource)
+# pingone_identity_provider_core_attribute (Resource)

-Resource to create and manage an attribute mapping for identity providers configured in PingOne.
+Resource to create and manage a core attribute mapping for identity providers configured in PingOne.

 ## Example Usage